AstienVR/Road_Redemption_VR_bHaptics/README.md

 Edit this file and turn "firstPersonView = false" to "firstPersonView = **true**" to activate first person view and VR controls.
 You can activate Vignette for motion sickness if you need it and change the intensity value with 100 being the maximum.

+## License
+The ViGEm Bus Driver is licensed under the BSD-3-Clause, see its own license in BepInEx/redist/LICENSE.TXT for more details